taker524/AlsonLim.github.io/README.md

 All software development was conducted primarily using Python, leveraging its strong integration with ROS for sensor data processing, motion control, mapping, localization, route planning, obstacle avoidance, and clearance management.
 #### Area Environment
+In the arena, our group was given the plot 6 of the whole arena which we susposed to design the environment which was inspired by Jewel Changi Airport's Canopy Park and Mastercard Canopy Bridge